JJD1990/WikiDoc/README.md

 ---

-Issues faced
+Issues faced:
 During the development of this project, several issues were faced, including implementing the API calls to the Python backend, making the app a single page application, and downgrading React to a more stable version from 18 to 17.0.2.
 Additionally, setting up the post request to edit information on the backend and fetching the data in a way that would render on the show page and in the edit form proved to be challenging.
 Finally, implementing the tests also presented its own set of difficulties.
 Despite these challenges, the project was completed successfully, and the end result is a fully functional wiki-style application.

 ---

-Scope for Improvments
+Scope for Improvments:
 Obciously implementing the api calls properly to allow page content to be accessible.
 Adding pagination
 Adding search functionality